Canardoux/fs-doc/tau/guides/guides_live_streams.md

 - **enableVoiceProcessing:** I cannot say anything about this parameter because I don't know what it is for.

-{: .warning}
+{: .important}
-It is really important that you specify the Codec parameter, the sampleRate, the numChannels parameter and your stream.
-Do not relay on the default values.
+It is really important that you specify correctly the Codec parameter, the sampleRate, the numChannels parameter and your stream.
-If you don't, you will get bad values.
-You could even get Exceptions or crash.
+If you don't, you will get bad results.

 ### Listen to your Stream